Leantime/leantime/README.md

 * Follow instructions to install database and user account

 ### Learn More ###
-Documentation can be found at [https://help.leantime.io](https://help.leantime.io)
+Additional documentation can be found at [https://help.leantime.io](https://help.leantime.io)